MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/universal-packages.md

 Universal Packages are a useful way to both encapsulate and version a web app.
 Packaging a web app into a Universal Package enables quick rollbacks to a specific version of your site and eliminates the need to build the site in the deployment pipeline.

-This example pipeline demonstrates how to fetch a tool from a feed within your project using Universal Package task to download the tool, perform a build, and again uses the Universal Package task to publish the entire compiled GatsbyJS PWA to a feed as a versioned Universal Package.
+This example pipeline demonstrates how to fetch a tool from a feed within your project.
+The Universal Package task is used to download the tool, run a build, and again uses the Universal Package task to publish the entire compiled GatsbyJS PWA to a feed as a versioned Universal Package.

 ![Sample Project](./media/sample-npm-project-with-universal.png)